oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The retrieving process executes in two phases: Finding the `provider-metadata.json` (requirement 7 in section 7.1) and retrieving CSAF documents.

-> A retrieving party MAY choose to do the first phase only when adding new or updating distributing parties.
-However, it is recommended to check regulary whether new information is available.
+> A retrieving party SHOULD do the first phase every time.
+Based on the setup and use case of the retrieving party it MAY choose to do it less often, e.g. only when adding new or updating distributing parties.
+In that case, it SHOULD to check regulary whether new information is available.

 ### 7.3.1 Finding provider-metadata.json